H2020 timesheet template

 We, from collaborate.eu, developed a nice and clean timesheet template for 2020 that will help you to record your time.
 Please note that this is a full time recording template to record not only the time on one specific project.
 We also added some formulas to a summary sheet to calculate the total costs for you so that you can monitor if the costs are inline with your planning and claim costs in the end.

-If do you want to have this timesheet for H2020 proposals, click here!
+If you would like to have this timesheet for H2020 proposals, click here!